Questioning

 Watch It

-You may have your own list of questions that you works for you.
+You may have your own list of questions that work for you.
 This video gives an overview of the types of questions you should ask while reading.

 You can view the transcript for “Questioning” here (opens in new window).